 Priorities Were Shifting and Focus Was Evolving

 By now, was well into the mid-1990s, and the music scene was the polar opposite of what it was just five years prior.
 For guitar slingers like me with a dream of one day making it big, it seemed as though those plans blew away like a vapor.
-The pop hits of the day, like “Tubthumping” and “Bitter Sweet Symphony,” didn’t even need guitar.
+The pop hits of the day, like “Tubthumping” and “Bitter Sweet Symphony,” didn’t even need a guitar.
 And groups such as Limp Bizkit or Deftones that did have some bottom-heavy 6-string (or 7-string) action just…well…were kind of uninventive and boring to me.
 There was no fun or joy, let alone foster a climate-friendly to innovative fretwork, in music anymore.

-Life lead me to eventually get work as a manager of a Subway before settling into a long, storied career in IT as a website developer.
+Life led me to eventually get work as a manager of a Subway before settling into a long, storied career in IT as a website developer.
 I jumped into a lousy marriage, but I was blessed with a couple of great sons from it.
 For the most part, I had given up on the dream of making it in the music industry.

 Sigh…”had given up on the dream.”
 Although things are much different nowadays in the context of my relationship with Jesus Christ (and I know from where real fulfillment and identity comes), back then coming to this realization that I probably was never going to make it professionally walloped me in the gut.
 Yeah, it really hurt.
 I remember going to my dad and having a heart-to-heart with him about this and relaying to him how deeply depressed I felt.
 He suggested I move down to Nashville and try my hand at making it as a country session player.
-A move just wasn’t in the cards, so I accepted the fact that being a guitarist had shifted from “hopeful career” to “just a hobby.”
+A move just wasn’t in the cards, so I accepted the fact that being a guitarist had shifted from a “hopeful career” to “just a hobby.”